 Before we go into why we chose those, take a minute to check that by Fundamental Theorem of Existence and Uniqueness 3, that there actually exists a unique solution to the initial value problems above.

 which is non-zero.
-So we have just shown that and
+So we have just shown that y_1 and y_2 are linearly independent.

 Now to prove (2), just a reminder of what we need to prove: